bmichini/brewcart/recipes/tripel.md

 Measured mash pH after 20 mins: ~5.70 @ room temp (or about 5.4 at mash temperature).

 Sparge water pH was 6.95 @ room temp after adding 0.7 mL/gal of acid.
 Added anther 0.6 mL/gal (total of 1.3 mL/gal) and measured pH was 6.6.
 Added another 0.45 mL/gal (total 1.75 mL/gal) and measured pH was 6.2.
 Next time try adding more acid.
+Note all pH measurements were made at room temperature.

 Collected only 3.5 gal in first batch, and 4.5 gal in second batch.